Inspiration

 Back To The Roots

-During the medieval period, Bhutan was a patchwork of warring valleys and clans.
-In the 17th century, Ngawang Namgyal, a Tibetan lama and military leader known as the Zhabdrung Rinpoche, unified the country and established a dual system of governance combining both religious and secular authority.
-He also built many of the iconic dzongs (fortress-monasteries) that still stand today.
+For much of the medieval era, Bhutan was a fragmented patchwork of clans and competing valleys.
+Unification came in the 17th century under Ngawang Namgyal, the Zhabdrung Rinpoche, a Tibetan lama and military leader.
+He established a dual system of religious and secular governance and built many of the iconic dzongs (fortress-monasteries) that still define the country's landscape.

-Bhutan remained largely isolated from the outside world for centuries.
-In the early 20th century, it signed treaties with British India and later independent India to maintain its sovereignty and limit foreign influence.
-In 1907, the hereditary monarchy was established with the coronation of Ugyen Wangchuck as the first Druk Gyalpo (Dragon King).
+Bhutan remained largely closed to the outside world for centuries.
+In the early 1900s, it signed treaties with British India and later independent India to protect sovereignty.
+The hereditary monarchy was established in 1907 with the coronation of Ugyen Wangchuck as the first Druk Gyalpo, or Dragon King.

-Under the current Wangchuck dynasty, Bhutan has undergone gradual modernization.
-In 2008, it transitioned peacefully into a constitutional monarchy, holding its first democratic elections.
-Bhutan is internationally admired for its focus on Gross National Happiness (GNH) over economic growth, emphasizing environmental conservation, cultural preservation, and well-being.
+Under the Wangchuck dynasty, Bhutan has modernized gradually on its own terms.
+In 2008, it transitioned peacefully into a constitutional monarchy and held its first democratic elections.
+The country is widely recognized for prioritizing Gross National Happiness (GNH) over economic growth, a policy framework built around environmental conservation, cultural preservation, and citizen well-being.

 • How To Get To Bhutan